Donkey Kong Country: Marketing

 Lincoln unveiled Donkey Kong Country at the Consumer Electronics Show in Chicago, which took place from 23 to 25 June 1994.
 The unveiling was the finale of Nintendo's conference and did not reveal that Donkey Kong Country was a SNES game until the end of the presentation, fooling the audience into believing that it was for the upcoming Nintendo 64.
 Gregg Mayles recalled the audience was stunned in silence before bursting into applause.

 As one of the flagship games of Nintendo's Play It Loud! promotion, Donkey Kong Country was backed by an exceptionally large marketing campaign—"marketing blitzkrieg", as Hardcore Gaming 101 put it.
 According to the Los Angeles Times, Nintendo spent 16 million on marketing Donkey Kong Country in America alone; at the time, major games typically had an average marketing budget of 5 million.
 Marketing materials emphasised the revolutionary graphics—often noting that Rare's SGI workstations had been used to create the Jurassic Park (1993) film's dinosaurs—and positioned Donkey Kong Country as a direct competitor to Sega's Mega-CD and 32X platforms to remind players it was not for next-generation hardware.

 Nintendo sent a promotional VHS tape, Donkey Kong Country: Exposed, to subscribers of the magazine Nintendo Power.
-Exposed, hosted by comedian Josh Wolf, provides a "behind-the-scenes" glimpse of the Treehouse, the Nintendo of America division where games are tested.
-Nintendo World Report wrote that Exposed was "probably the first time most people outside of Nintendo learned about the [Treehouse]" and the promotion allowed players to see the game for themselves at home, rather than having to learn about it secondhand from a magazine.
+Exposed, hosted by the comedian Josh Wolf, provides a "behind-the-scenes" glimpse of the Treehouse, the Nintendo of America division where games are tested.
+Nintendo World Report wrote that Exposed was "probably the first time most people outside of Nintendo learned about the [Treehouse]" and the promotion allowed players to see Donkey Kong Country for themselves at home, rather than having to learn about it secondhand from a magazine.
 Exposed also features gameplay tips and interviews with localisers, playtesters, and Tim Stamper.

 In October 1994, Nintendo of America held an online promotional campaign through the internet service CompuServe.
-The campaign included downloadable video samples of the game, a trivia contest in which 800 people participated, and an hour-long online chat conference attended by 80 people, in which Lincoln, Arakawa, and vice-president of marketing Peter Main answered questions.
+The campaign included downloadable videos, a trivia contest in which 800 people participated, and an hour-long online chat conference attended by 80 people, in which Lincoln, Arakawa, and vice-president of marketing Peter Main answered questions.
 Nintendo's CompuServe promotion marked an early instance of a major video game company using the internet to promote its products.
 Nintendo gave away Donkey Kong T-shirts as a pre-order bonus, and partnered with Kellogg's for a promotional campaign in which the packaging for Kellogg's breakfast cereals featured Donkey Kong Country character art and announced a prize giveaway.
 The campaign ran from November 1994 to April 1995.
 Fleetway Publications published a promotional comic in the UK in 1995.